risk-first/website/practices/Estimates.md

 > "Typically, effort estimates are over-optimistic and there is a strong over-confidence in their accuracy.
 The mean effort overrun seems to be about 30% and not decreasing over time." - [Software Development Effort Estimation, _Wikipedia_](https://en.m.wikipedia.org/wiki/Software_development_effort_estimation).

+Why is it so bad?
 The problem with a developer answering a question such as:

 > "How long will it take to deliver X"